-The proposed addition to the Rovensky Building is sited in an appropriate manner, but the height and exterior details of the addition detracts from the landmarked structure.
+The previous design for the proposed addition to the Rovensky Building was sited in an appropriate manner, but the height and exterior details of the addition detracted from the landmarked structure.
 Additions to historic structures should not overwhelm original elements and massing and should read as secondary to the historic portion.
-As designed, the Rovensky Building appears subservient to the proposed addition.
-This three-story addition is most visible from the east and north elevations.
+As previously designed, the Rovensky Building appeared subservient to the proposed addition.
+This three-story addition was most visible from the east and north elevations.
 The connector piece could benefit from further refinement.
-Modifications to the Rovensky building are also proposed such as window spacing and rhythm as well as the addition of a tiled sloped roof on the west façade.
+Modifications to the Rovensky building were also proposed such as window spacing and rhythm as well as the addition of a tiled sloped roof on the west façade.